 How to plan your trip to Wadi Rum and what to do

 Wadi Rum may be best known for its connection with British officer T.E.
 Lawrence, who based his operations here during the Arab Revolt of 1916 – 18.
-In the 1980s one of the impressive rock formations in Wadi Rum was named “The Seven Pillars of Wisdom” about Lawrence’s memoir of the same name, penned in the aftermath of the war.
+In the 1980s, one of the impressive rock formations in Wadi Rum was named “The Seven Pillars of Wisdom“, about Lawrence’s memoir of the same name, penned in the war’s aftermath.

-The exploits of Lawrence have become part of local folklore, and some famous tourist sites are named after him.
+Lawrence’s exploits have become part of local folklore, and some famous tourist sites are named after him.
 The government of Jordan declared Wadi Rum a protected area in 1998.
 Here the landscapes are amazing, sheer cliffs, rock arches, ancient inscriptions and drawings, limitless sand, quiet cool canyons, breath-taking views and the blood-red of approaching night.
 So any tour of Rum must capture some of this magic to be worthwhile.

 Exploring the area and camping in this mountainous desert, under thousands of bright stars, is an unforgettable experience.
 There are many ways to stay overnight in Wadi Rum, with a different range of Beduin campsites offering day trip, breakfast and dinner.

-There are different trip options, and it depends on the time you’d like to spend in the desert.
+There are different trip options, depending on the time you’d like to spend in the desert.
 I suggest you stretch your desert safari to a full day, but if your time is not a lot, you can choose a 3 / 4 hours trip.
 You’ll also have the chance to split your trip with a couple of hours riding a camel before going by Jeep.

 We slept 2 night in a Bedouin Camp choosing the full day trip, starting around 8.30 am until the sunset.
 With a 4×4 open vehicle, we visited the most exciting spots throughout this fantastic place.